RqbMedi/rqbmedi.github.io/_pages/story.md

 ---
-permalink: /
+layout: archive
-title: #"Personal Website"
+title: #"Story"
+permalink: /story/
 author_profile: true
-redirect_from:
-  - /story/
-  - /story.html
 ---

 So far, I have been learning and evolving in Six Countries on Five Continents.